 Households and businesses that install eligible solar panels through an accredited solar provider receive Small-scale Technology Certificates (STCs).

-STCs have a dollar value and can be redeemed in a government-regulated market.
+STCs have a dollar value and you can redeem these in a government-regulated market.

 Energy Matters can arrange to provide a point of sale discount on the cost of your solar system if you assign your STCs to us.
 This saves you the hassle of registering for the market and selling the certificates yourself.

 The STC system is a major financial driver behind Australia’s solar boom.
 However, the STC scheme is being phased out.
 The number of STCs issued is decreasing each year and will reach zero by 2031.

 Find out how many STCs you are currently eligible for here.

 2. Feed-in tariffs

 A feed-in tariff is where your electricity retailer pays your business for electricity you feed into the main grid from your solar panels.

 Rates and conditions vary from state to state and from retailer to retailer.
 Find out about feed-in tariffs in your area.